ASU Conducting workshop

-Geared towards wind band teachers of all levels, including aspiring graduate students, this three-day workshop offers significant podium time with the ASU Chamber Winds, one-on-one time with the clinicians and sessions in score study, movement and more.
+Geared towards wind band teachers of all levels, including aspiring graduate students, this three-day workshop offers significant podium time with ensembles, one-on-one time with the clinicians and sessions in score study, movement and more.
+New orchestra and choral tracks are offered this year.

 1 p.m.
 Welcome and introductions

-Guest clinician Gary Hill will rehearse Schmitt's iconic Dionysiaques with the Wind Ensemble and also work with ASU's current graduate conducting students.
+Guest clinician Stephen Peterson will rehearse the Wind Ensemble and also work with ASU's current graduate conducting students.

 3:30 p.m.
-Question and answer with Gary Hill
+Question and answer with Stephen Peterson.

 4 p.m.
 Dinner on your own.